-If you would like to buy ETFs on margin, you can use our ETF Screener to help you locate other products that may be marginable.
+If you would like to buy ETFs on margin, you can locate them using our ETF Screener.

 If the order is entered in a margin account, the security will not be marginable for 30 days from settlement and your order will be placed in the cash side of your account.
 After 30 days, the shares will automatically journal to your margin account.
 Margin buying power and cash available will be adjusted when the position is marginable.
 Therefore, all purchases of iShares® ETFs will require 100% of the purchase amount on settlement date.

 Can I borrow against my margin borrowing ability in my portfolio to buy an iShares ETF instead of depositing cash?

 Yes, you are able to use your margin borrowing power to purchase marginable securities, withdraw cash like a loan against your account, or use that borrowed money to purchase nonmarginable securities (subject to certain limits).
 However, purchasing shares of an iShares® ETF in this manner will not generate any additional margin borrowing ability until the shares have been owned for 30 days.